jquennev-cmd/VDJ_characterization_pipeline/README.md

 # VDJ construction and characterization pipeline
 Pipeline for generating VDJ sequences from NGS data in any species.
-Best run on a dedicated compute cluster.
+Best run on a dedicated compute cluster, but can be run on other achitecture with adjustment.
+Note: pipeline is written to run on a SLURM-based cluster.\
+For questions, feel free to reach out at: jquennev@gmail.com

 ## Required softwares:
   ### Stand-alone tools: